Skip to content

 • Cycle 20: Expert assessment, ambitious goals, efficient actions, excellent results

-Flow States and the Genius Process
+Flow States Emerge From the Loop

 Mihaly Csikszentmihalyi's research on flow — the state of complete absorption in a challenging task — identifies two preconditions: clear goals and immediate feedback.
 The Genius process provides both: